 What could be the reason for such two faceted behavior?
 Is it how we grow up in our young phase?
 Does the changed environment not have any effect good or bad?
 Do humans normally behave this way?
 Is the growth phase so important in life?
-It is said that human brain grows 90% in first 5 years!
+It is said that the human brain grows 90% in the first five years!
 Maybe the behavior pattern gets etched in the DNA by that time.

 Are we all this way?
 Are we waiting for an opportunity to cheat arise?
 Do we all make a show of how good you are, what a philanthropist you are?
 I was thinking to myself.
 Have I ever cheated in the ways explained above, knowingly or purposely?
 At least I don’t remember doing it.
-I asked another friend of mine the same question and he also said the same thing.
+I asked another friend of mine the same question, and he also said the same thing.
 But we have a common friend who was in government service.
 He must have retired 10 to 12 years back.
 I know what the salaries were and what the pension is.
 But he spends money all the time as if the world is going to end tomorrow.
-We knew that he was one of most corrupt officials.
+We knew that he was one of the most corrupt officials.
 But to others who don’t know him well, he is a god-fearing human being, very pious in life.

 I always wonder about such people.
 There are only two ledgers in this world that every individual has to match.
 One is your ledger, which you have to match every night before sleeping, and the other is when you meet Him!
 There is a solution.
 If you find that your ledger on the earth does not match every night (obviously you can’t sleep well!), Amend your ways while you have the opportunity.
 But once you take the final journey and meet Him, how can you mend your ways?
 You have a non- return valve on your way back!
 The choice is yours!